 - Before Surgery

-- After Breast Reconstruction Procedure
+- After the Reconstruction Procedure

 The initial step in breast reconstruction is to evaluate the proposed or existing changes secondary to the mastectomy.
 The types of changes that often occur are the loss of breast skin, breast volume, the nipple, symmetry and contour.